Daniel-Andarge/aws-serverless-app/README.md

 # Serverless Application on AWS

 ## Project Overview
 This project involves the development and deployment of a Serverless and Event-driven Application on AWS using AWS Lambda and the Serverless framework.
-The application is  a TODO application that allows users to create, read, update, and delete TODO items, with the ability to attach images to each item.
+The application is  a Task management application that allows users to create, read, update, and delete Tasks, with the ability to attach images to each Task.

 ## Technologies and Tools Used